TangYanYee/HKUST-Robotics-Team-SW-Tutorial-2021/Tutorial 2 - Basic IO/Classwork & Homework.md

 #### (Bonus) - For those who want some fun (15 marks)

 - Create a sprite in the middle of the screen.
 (Can be in any shape other than simple rectangle) (3m)
-- It will move to the left for one CHAR_WIDTH when BTN1 is pressed, move to the right for one CHAR_WIDTH when BTN2 is pressed.
+- It will move to the left for one CHAR_WIDTH when BTN1 is clicked and released, move to the right for one CHAR_WIDTH when BTN2 is clicked and released.
 (5m)
-- Long press (> 250ms) and release BTN1 for it to move up for one CHAR_HEIGHT.
+- Long press (> 300ms) and release BTN1 for it to move up for one CHAR_HEIGHT.
 Long press and release BTN2 for it to move down for one CHAR_HEIGHT.
 (7m)

 ## Format of submitting Homework